-The epic four-day Wanderlust Festival is on again and it’s setting up shop for the fifth time on the beautiful Sunshine Coast!
+The epic four-day Wanderlust Festival is on again and it’s setting up shop for the sixth time on the beautiful Sunshine Coast!
 Expect impressive yoga, music, meditation and healthy eats, not to mention a whole lots of good-looking people and cold beers.
 Thinking of going?
 Here’s what you need to know.

 1. You’ll never get lost

 There’s an unofficial uniform at the festival: multi-patterned yoga tights with tops featuring cute slogans like, “The light in me honours the light in you”.
 It’s all very namaste.
 If you arrive at the festival without ample variations of these staples, you can score new pieces at one of the clothing stalls at the Mindful Market.
 It all helps with community spirit, too.
 As the events are all spread out, just follow the trail of rainbow-coloured yoga tights and you’ll always find where you need to go.

 2. You don’t have to be a health food perfectionist

 There was one early morning when I felt I embodied my inner-city yogi with my coconut-milk yoghurt brekkie and organic coffee in hand, as I wandered off to the tepee on the resort’s private beach for chanting meditation.
 Later that same day, I ate cheesy nachos for lunch, that were neither organic, raw, vegan or gluten-free.
 I had expected all the eateries to be mini versions of whole food cafes, but I was happy to discover they still had traditional festival fare as well.
 Especially after the appetite I built up after the hula hoop-style rave in the sun.

 3. There will be uncomfortable moments…